 Your ISP can and does log every web site you access.
 For the most part, this data is kept private and is only used in improvements to infrastructure.
-It can, however, be subpoenaed by law enforcement to combat terrorism, child pornography, and other illegal activities, used to track down copyright-violating behavior, and now it can even be sold to other companies in order to advertise to you.
+It can, however, be subpoenaed by law enforcement to combat terrorism, sharing of child sexual abuse material and other illegal activities, used to track down copyright-violating behavior, and now it can even be sold to other companies in order to advertise to you.
 Though the data may be anonymized (the data is associated with an identifying code, but not your name an address), it’s still easy to tell who you are if you can sift through the data – if you spend a lot of time on, say, your Facebook page, it is highly suggestive of who owns the connection that’s generating the data the advertisers can buy without your permission.

 There’s various ways to combat the lack of privacy online: first and foremost, complain to your congressman that you’re unhappy with this repeal.
 Secondly is a VPN.
 A VPN is a Virtual Private Network, and it basically amounts to routing your internet traffic through one or more other servers so that your ISP is blind to your behavior.

 VPNs are cheap, usually around $40/year with some variance, and their rules may vary as well.
 TorrentFreak.com has an article [click here] that lists several VPN providers and some of their policies with regards to data retention and response to legal demands.
 There’s a number of benefits to a VPN:

 - Your ISP can’t track your browsing habits.